© 2022 All rights reserved Worktop Library

 Although these are one of the toughest stones on Earth, they still require a little maintenance now and again.
 Here is a quick guide that shows you how to maintain your black stone worktops:

-- Cleaning polished finish black quartzite: We recommend using a low pH solution like ordinary soap and water or natural-stone cleaners that you can easily find online.
-Avoid abrasive chemicals such as ammonia, bleach, or any cleaners that are acid-based.
+- Cleaning polished finish black quartzite: We recommend using a low pH solution like ordinary soap and water or natural stone cleaners that you can easily find online.
+Avoid abrasive chemicals such as ammonia, bleach, or acid-based cleaners .
 These can remove the protective sealant, remove the sheen in your worktop, and become sensitive to etching or staining.

 In short, if you’re looking for a material that looks like marble but that is more durable, elegant, and unique, black quartzite is our recommendation to you.
 We’re aware that the price range can put some homeowners off, but we are entirely confident that superb quality and unique looks are worthy of such investment.
 We hope you enjoy this article and if you did, be sure to hit the subscribe button!